Inbox AI

 This page describes the Stencil templating library used by Inbox AI to replace placeholders with actual values in actions.
 Variables work in most fields in Inbox AI.

-Templates use the Stencil format, with some extensions.
+Templates use the format, with some extensions.
 Check the documentation for Stencil for advanced instructions.

 Variables